skafiend/polybar-player/README.md

 # polybar-player

 This simple script generates a customizable string, which can be easily modified, for two chosen audio players.
+I'm currently using mpv to play audiobooks and cmus for the rest, so this script was pretty useful.

 ## i3 bindings
 ```